-Rule 1 ATTENDANCE (Citizenship/Responsibility/Self-Discipline) UB: Excessive Tardiness, UB: Leaving School without Permission, UB: Leaving Class without Permission, UB: Truancy, UB: Skipping School, UB: Skipping Class, UB: Cutting Class, UB: Late to Class: A student must attend every class every day unless there is a lawful reason for the absence.
+Rule 1ATTENDANCE (Citizenship/Responsibility/Self-Discipline) UB: Excessive Tardiness, UB: Leaving School without Permission, UB: Leaving Class without Permission, UB: Truancy, UB: Skipping School, UB: Skipping Class, UB: Cutting Class, UB: Late to Class: A student must attend every class every day unless there is a lawful reason for the absence.
 Students who are tardy, cut school or class or have excessive unexcused absences are in violation of this rule.
 Repeated violations of this rule, if other interventions have been tried, may also result in Tier II consequences, with the condition that any out-of-school suspension imposed for conduct related solely to violation of this rule is limited to 2 days per violation.

+RESPONSE CS:

+Minimum: Tier I Response(s) (see page 8)

 Maximum: Tier II Response(s) with maximum of 2 days OSS